lardemua/SmObEx/README.md

 Week 10

-- [x] Retrived Point Cloud from camera and visualized in Rviz
+- [x] Retrieved Point Cloud from camera and visualized in Rviz
 - [x] Single view OctoMap visualization in Rviz

 Week 11